gabriellim/Meetups/Google Cloud Platform Vancouver/Google-Cloud-for-Startups.md

 ### Google Cloud for Startups Overview
 ---
--Most common issues startups face when it comes to the cloud
+1. Most common issues startups face when it comes to the cloud

--What tools and technologies can be used to solve those issues
+2. What tools and technologies can be used to solve those issues

--Using GCP
+3. Using GCP